FDebrix/day-to-day-personal-scripts/Java/SudokuSolver/README.txt

 Next Steps
 - in SudokuSolver, extract the logic of the function handleOneValuesOnlyAvailableInOneSquare() into a new class
-- review the validations at the end of SudokuBuilder
+- consistency : need to review all the unit tests function name in order to be consistent

 Vocabulary - https://en.wikipedia.org/wiki/Sudoku